 Four random words

-For this exercise, order of words matters.
-You start by dividing the page into four panels.
-Then, using the four words, in order, you construct four sentences that each contain one of the words and string together a story.
-Only after writing the sentences do you begin to draw the story.
+Start by dividing a page into four panels.
+Then, using the four words – in order! – construct four sentences that each contain one of the words and string together a story.
+Only after writing the sentences should you start to draw the story.

 Steps for Level 4 – Storystorming

-You want to spend at least half your time creating the story, as that will set the direction for your images.
-Writing the story will require synthesis, and some understanding of how stories work (whether intuitive or learned).
-This exercise can help you practice your storytelling skills.
+Try to spend at least half your time creating the story, as that will set the direction for your images.
+Writing the story will require creativity, and some understanding of how stories work (whether intuitive or learned).

 Using four words for this exercise is no accident — much of music, poetry and comic strips occur in four beats.
 It’s a rhythm we’re well familiar with.